-6. Recommended land use and built form amendments
+6. Recommended amendments to planning proposal

-For the reasons outlined in this submission, we conclude that in order to meet the aims of the Strategy to revitalise Banksia, it is necessary to amend proposed land use and built form controls applying to the subject sites.
+For the reasons outlined in this submission, we conclude that in order to meet the aims of the Strategy to revitalise Banksia, it is necessary to amend proposed land use and built form controls applying to the subject site.